puppetlabs/puppet-docs/source/pe/3.0/overview_about_pe.markdown

 PE's console is the web front-end for managing your systems.
 The console can:

 * Trigger immediate Puppet runs on an arbitrary subset of your nodes
-* Browse and edit resources on your nodes in real time
+* Browse and compare resources on your nodes in real time
 * Analyze reports to help visualize your infrastructure over time
 * Browse inventory data and backed-up file contents from your nodes
 * Group similar nodes and control the Puppet classes they receive in their catalogs
-* Run advanced tasks powered by MCollective plugins
+* Run advanced orchestration tasks

 About the Cloud Provisioning Tools
 -----